wendashi/Cool-GenAI-Fashion-Papers/README.md

 <details>
   <summary>Change Log</summary>

-  - 2026-5, Fashion-related papers in CVPR 2026 are updated.
+  - 2026-5, Fashion-related papers in CVPR/SIGGRAPH 2026 are updated.

   - 2026-2, Fashion-related papers in ICLR 2026 are updated.